gtesei/facial_unpaired_i2i_translation_SA_C_CC_GAN/README.md

 generally produced with activations of Inner Brow Raiser (AU1), Outer Brow Raiser (AU2), Brow Lowerer (AU4), Upper Lid Raiser (AU5), Lid Tightener (AU7), Lip Stretcher (AU20) and Jaw Drop (AU26) (1).
 As a consequence, the target expression is not described by a categorical variable but by a continuous vector, leading to deep implications.
-In section 1.1.3 the differences between this project, author’s CS230 project and other most related works are discussed.

 **Note: this is an unpaired image-to-image translation problem.**